Canadian Employment and Labour Law

 About George

-George Waggott is a Canadian employment and labour relations lawyer who is based in Toronto.
-George has practised exclusively in the areas of labour relations, employment law, and executive compensation since 1996, and he acts for employers on all workplace issues.
-In addition to his ongoing advice to companies, he frequently appears before the courts, mediators, labour relations boards, grievance arbitrators and employment tribunals.
-He also regularly acts as a management spokesperson in collective bargaining.
+George Waggott is a Canadian labour & employment lawyers and business advisor who is based in Toronto.
+George has practised exclusively in the areas of labour relations, employment law, executive compensation and dispute resolution since 1996.
+He acts for businesses on all workplace issues, represents selected senior executives, and accepts limited appointments as a mediator.
+In addition to his ongoing advice to companies, he frequently acts as counsel and appears before the courts, mediators, labour relations boards, grievance arbitrators and employment tribunals.
+He also has substantial collective bargaining experience.

 More Information